top of page

 February Event (2026)

-The February Memory Bridge Student Initiative session marked a noticeable improvement in the program’s activity structure and overall engagement.
-After experimenting with an alternative activity in December using air-dry clay, the program returned to structured painting with pre-lined frames, which once again proved to be the most effective format.
-Based on lessons from earlier sessions, the designs used during this event were simplified further, with larger shapes and fewer
+The February Memory Canvas Project session marked a noticeable improvement in the program’s structure and overall engagement.
+After experimenting in December using air-dry clay, the program returned to structured painting with pre-lined frames, which once again proved to be the most effective format.
+Based on lessons from earlier sessions, the designs used during this event were simplified further, with larger shapes and fewer intricate details.
+This adjustment made it easie

 Sophia Suazo